F-1 Student Admissions

 F-1 / SEVIS / General Information

-Health insurance is mandatory for F-1 students enrolled in IAU.
-All international students on F visas are required to have medical insurance at all times for themselves and their dependents living with them.
+Health insurance is recommended for F-1 students enrolled in IAU.
+All international students on F visas are recommended to have medical insurance at all times for themselves and their dependents living with them.

 *IAU does not endorse or recommend to students or others any insurance agency.
 IAU has made no independent investigations of, and accepts no responsibility for, the validity or other condition of those agencies.
 No special referral or incentive arrangement exists between the IAU and any insurance agency and the IAU expressly disclaims giving any guarantees, warranties, or any other representations about such agencies.